mukul-godara/CHATTING-APP/README.md

 ```
 4.Create a Firebase project and set up the necessary configurations.
 <br>
-Visit the Firebase Console and create a new project.<br>
+-Visit the Firebase Console and create a new project.<br>

-Enable the Firebase Authentication service and choose the desired authentication methods (e.g., email/password, Google sign-in).<br>
+-Enable the Firebase Authentication service and choose the desired authentication methods (e.g., email/password, Google sign-in).<br>

-Enable the Firebase Realtime Database service and set up the necessary security rules.<br>
+-Enable the Firebase Realtime Database service and set up the necessary security rules.<br>

-Obtain the Firebase configuration settings (API keys, database URL) for your project.<br>
+-Obtain the Firebase configuration settings (API keys, database URL) for your project.<br>

 5.Update the firebase configuration setting<br>

 6.Run this command to run the application in your local machine
 ```
 npm run dev